 Training in animal osteopathy leads to becoming a qualified manual therapist.
 The diploma is obtained at the end of the course providing all skill sets have been passed.
 Training in animal osteopathy teaches you to master osteopathic techniques.
-These structural, visceral and cranial methods are taught with the objective of allowing future animal osteopaths to perform osteopathic consultations.
+These structural, myofascial, visceral and cranial methods are taught with the objective of allowing future animal osteopaths to perform osteopathic consultations.

 During the training, students learn the acts of animal osteopathy.
 This involves learning manipulation techniques aimed at preventing or treating functional disorders in animals.
 These are manual external musculoskeletal and myofascial manipulations.

 Courses are split between theory and practice.
 Practical training in stables, farms, shelters is done from the first year course onwards, giving students hands-on experience in equine, canine and feline osteopathy.

 Preparation to become a qualified manual therapist is based on a comprehensive training program.
 The basic foundation of our training consists in learning the physiology and anatomy of animals as well as the study of the fundamentals of osteopathy.
 There are also several other additional themes.
 Future osteopaths for animals must acquire knowledge in pathologies and much more.